 Table of Contents

-Vegetables – you may hate them as a kid, but now that you're an adult, you should know how important they are.
+Vegetables – you may have hated them as a kid, but now that you're an adult, you should know how important they are.
 When it comes to vegetables, there are varieties, including leafy greens, root and cruciferous ones.

-Despite its rather "intimidating" tone yet somewhat interesting, cruciferous vegetables are actually good for you.
+Despite their rather "intimidating" tone, cruciferous vegetables are actually somewhat interesting and good for you [1].
 They help promote weight loss, among others.
 You'd be surprised that you may, in fact, know many of them already.

 Cabbage